zzt108/vectool/README.md

 1. Select the vector store from which you want to delete all files using the dropdown menu.
 2. Click the "Delete All VS files" button.
 3. Confirm the action if prompted.
 All files associated with the selected vector store in OpenAI will be deleted.
 The status bar will indicate the progress.

+### Deleting Vector Store Association

+1. Select the vector store from which you want to delete the association using the dropdown menu.
+2. Click the "Delete VS Association" button.
+3. The folder associations for the selected vector store will be deleted, the vector store will be removed from the dropdown menu, and the selected folders list will be cleared.

 ### Converting Selected Folders to a Single DOCX File